vidtsin/babycare-odoo/bbc_stock/README.rst

 TODO: unscanned products stay on top even if there are red and yellow lines.

-* When scanning products in the barcode interface, configurable products (as defined in the bbc_sale module) are ignored.
+* When scanning products in the barcode interface, consumable products with a single product attribute (as defined in the bbc_sale module) are ignored.

 Other functionality
 ===================